-You've tackled your own blog and you're in charge of your social media channels.
+You've tackled your blog, and you're in charge of your social media channels.
 Now it's time to extend your marketing efforts to PR.
 This is where you start reaching out to journalists, editors and influencers, in the hope that they will talk about your business.

 Approach magazines and blogs that your target audience reads

 Don't send out a generic email, hoping someone will bite.
-It will be obvious that you didn't make the effort to get to know them or their newspaper, magazine or blog, and your 'spam' will be sent straight to trash.
+It will be evident that you didn't make an effort to get to know them or their newspaper, magazine or blog, and your 'spam' will be sent straight to trash.

 Don't chase and chase – you'll become a nuisance.
 But if you want to find out if people are opening your emails, then use a tool such as Yesware to track and see if you can try again.